+2.3.
 2.3 Priority Point Placement System

 The City has established a priority point placement system that reflects the City's priorities regarding placement of households into the limited number of BMR affordable units in the City.
 While not a minimum requirement, the selection of BMR tenants and homebuyers will be based on a priority point placement system that reflects the City's priorities regarding placement of households into the limited number of BMR affordable units in the City.
-Under the priority point placement system, preference is given to applicants who live and/or work in Cupertino, including public service employees.
+Under the priority point placement system, preference is given to applicants who live and/or work in Cupertino, including with an additional priority point awarded to public service-employees who work in Cupertino (for instance, teachers, other school district employees, and city employees, including police and firefighters).
 The priority point placement system point scale is listed below.

-Applicants can receive up to a maximum of three points based on the following criteria below:
+Applicants can receive up to a maximum of three4 points based on the following criteria below: